 PART I: Basic Requirements

 The following represents the basic requirements in order to apply for a residency position in Canada.
 Some students opt to take time off after graduation to study for and take the required exams.
-However, it is recommended that you complete them during medical school.
-This is because grades reflect your performance under time constraint.
-If you take months and months to study for an exam, it is expected that you’ll do much better and a higher score may look less impressive to some.
+However, it is generally recommended that you complete them during medical school.
+This is because exam scores reflect your performance under time constraint.
+If one takes many months of dedicated time to study for an exam, it is conceivable that that person would perform better than a student who takes these exams while also carrying out their school responsibilities.
+As such, some programs may expect significantly higher scores of the former group of applicants.
 Furthermore, there tends to be a preference for graduates applying directly during or immediately after the completion of medical school.
-The aforementioned are evidenced by the significantly higher average exam scores seen in older applicants who successfully match.

 When should I take it?
-Our recommendation is to take it close after your MCCQE Part 1 or USMLE Step 2 CK exam so that medical knowledge regarding differential diagnosis and investigation is fresh in your mind.
+Our recommendation is to try and take it within 6-months after your MCCQE Part 1 or USMLE Step 2 CK exam so that medical knowledge regarding differential diagnosis and investigations is fresh in your mind.

 How should I study for it?
-The general consensus is that the most important thing is to get plenty of practice with one or more study partners, either in person or over online voice and video applications.
-Ideally, you should study in groups of 3, where you each take turns being the examiner, patient, and examinee.
-The information needed to do well on the exam should be contained in NAC OSCE: A Comprehensive Review and OSCE and Clinical Skills Handbook.
-Some people also suggest First Aid for the USMLE Step 2 CS for additional cases and in order to practice creating a solid differential diagnosis from a vague presentation.
+While there are many ways of approaching this exam, the general consensus is that the most important thing is to get plenty of practice with one or more study partners.
+People often find it better to study with others in-person, but studying with partners over online voice and video applications (e.g. Skype) is also effective.
+Ideally, you should study in groups of 3, where you each take turns being the examiner, patient, and examinee, in order to see all points of view.
+Some books that discuss subject matter covered by the NAC OSCE are NAC OSCE: A Comprehensive Review and OSCE and Clinical Skills Handbook.
+Some people also suggest using First Aid for the USMLE Step 2 CS for additional cases to practice and, more crucially, in order to practice creating a solid differential diagnosis from a vague presentation.
 You can also find Facebook groups for international students looking to take the exam where you can find study partners.
-Additionally, you may sparsely find some information of this exam on the following notable forums/discussion spaces:
+Additionally, you may find some information and personal experiences about this exam on the following notable forums/discussion spaces:

 How long do I need to study for it?
 This exam is exclusively taken by foreign students and doctors.
-Fresh graduates generally study intensively for about 1 month, while those who have been out of practice for a while usually take longer, up to 3 months or more.
+Fresh graduates generally study intensively for about 1 month, while those who have been out of practice for a while find it helpful to spend a bit more time, up to 3 months or more.
 Some also opt to take preparatory courses.

 Where am I going to take it?
 Until now, this exam was only administered twice a year, and in Canada alone.
 As of 2019, you will have multiple opportunities to take it, and it will be delivered worldwide through Prometric Test Centers.
 Go to the MCC website to find which locations and dates offer the test.
 You will need a Physicians Apply account in order to apply for this and other Canadian exams.
 Once you receive approval to take this exam, you will have 12 months to take it.